 Her husband Jonathan – absent that night – was born in 1820 in Warboys on the edge of the Fens.
 He and his brothers (John and Johnson, confusingly) were tenant farmers.
 In 1861 he had a farm in Over, and in 1871 he was in Parson Drove near Wisbech.
 He and Mary Ann had a daughter Celia, born 1867.
 In 1881 Celia was away boarding at a school at 12 The Crescent, Wisbech.

 In the Kelly’s Directory of 1883, Jonathan Dring of 8 Hooper Street was listed under the heading ‘Dairymen and cowkeepers’, as was his neighbour Henry Hymus.

 Celia Dring became a milliner and dressmaker, and by 1901 was running a dressmaking business in Kensington with three employees.

-The next inhabitants were Samuel and Jane Bavey, their children Arthur, Eva, Jessie, Percy, Florence and (in 1901) Frederick and Horace, and Samuel’s widowed sister Alice Unwin.
-Samuel was a printer’s machine minder, and was born in Cambridge.
-His father Henry had worked for a printer’s warehouse and also as a bookbinder, and at least three of Samuel’s sons later worked in the printing industry.
-Jane was born in Bermondsey, London, but had moved to Cambridge as a child.
-Alice Unwin was a shop assistant in a china shop.
+Samuel Bavey’s father Henry had worked for a printer’s warehouse and also as a bookbinder, and at least three of Samuel’s sons later worked in the printing industry.
+Jane Bavey was born in Bermondsey, London, but had moved to Cambridge as a child.

 Harold Missen died in 1932, but Jessie is still listed in the electoral register for 8 Hooper Street until the early 1960s.